Me and the Colonel: Plot

 In Paris during the World War II invasion of France by Nazi Germany, Jewish refugee S. L. Jacobowsky seeks to leave the country before it falls.
 Meanwhile, Polish diplomat Dr. Szicki gives the antisemitic and autocratic Polish Colonel Prokoszny secret information that must be delivered to London by a certain date.

 The resourceful Jacobowsky, who has had to flee from the Nazis several times previously, manages to "buy" an automobile from the absent Baron Rothschild's chauffeur.
 Prokoszny peremptorily requisitions the car, but finds he must accept an unwelcome passenger when he discovers that Jacobowsky has had the foresight to secure gasoline.
 The ill-matched pair (coincidentally from the same village in Poland) and the colonel's orderly, Szabuniewicz, drive away.

 Jacobowsky is dismayed when the colonel first heads to Reims in the direction of the advancing German army to pick up his girlfriend, Suzanne Roualet, a French innkeeper's daughter.
 Prior to their arrival, Suzanne attracts the unwanted admiration of German Major von Bergen, but he is called away before he can become better acquainted with her.

 As they flee south, Jacobowsky begins to fall in love with Suzanne.
 At one stop, Jacobowsky manages to find the group magnificent lodgings at a chateau by telling its proud royalist owner that unoccupied France is to become a monarchy headed by the colonel.
 A drunk Prokoszny challenges Jacobowsky to a duel, but Jacobowsky manages to defuse the situation.
 When the Germans, under von Bergen, occupy the chateau, the foursome barely get away.

 They are chased by von Bergen, but the assistance of a sympathetic Mother Superior enables them to shake off their pursuers and reach a prearranged rendezvous with a British submarine.
 There, however, the submarine's commander informs them that there is only room for two.
 Suzanne makes the colonel and Jacobowsky go, while she and Szabuniewicz (whom Prokoszhy promoted to sergeant just before leaving) remain behind to fight the invaders in their own way.

-In a final twist, just after boarding the submarine, Prokoszhy realizes in a panic that he hasn't got the secret documents on him.
-Jacobowsky then produces the documents from his scarf were he had hidden them some time before.
-Prokoszhy mellows at this by his final line (and that of the film) when he says "More and more I like this Jacobowsky".
+In a final twist, just after boarding the submarine, Prokoszhy realizes in a panic that he does not have the secret documents.
+Jacobowsky then produces theum from his scarf, where he had hidden them some time before.
+Prokoszhy mellows at this and says, "More and more I like this Jacobowsky."